 Experience the flavors of French and Dutch culture when you cruise the Leeward Islands, spanning 200 miles and encompassing 10 major islands.
 St. Bart’s is a definite must stop at Le Select St-Barths (celebrating 70 years in 2019) and still going.
-Find hidden coves, stunning white-sand beaches, and quaint village life.
+Find hidden coves, stunning white sand beaches, and quaint village life.
 Go ashore to enjoy sophisticated nightlife, or relax in tranquil paradise.
 The choice is yours.
 See below for a suggested itinerary.